0xNineteen/blog.md/contents/eth-state/index.md

 ![](2023-03-04-13-12-25.png)

-notice how we remove the old hash (`0xeee`), append the new hash, and insert the new account into the db.
+notice how we remove the old hash (`0xeee`) from the state hash list, append the new hash, and insert the new account into the db.

-# optimize optimize: tree structures and Log(N) (v3)
+# more optimizations: tree structures and log(N) updates (v3)

 v2's memory consumption is only O(N) hashes when updating an account, but we can do better!